-The ALJ is not permitted to mischaracterize or inaccurately summarize your hearing testimony in his or her decision, although this happens with surprising regularity.
-For example, if you state at the hearing that your friend takes you grocery shopping once per month, but you need to use a motorized cart while at the store and can't unload your groceries due to pain, the ALJ should not summarize your testimony by saying, "The claimant stated she is able to go grocery shopping."
+While ALJs aren't required to reprint your testimony exactly when writing the decision, they're not allowed to mischaracterize or inaccurately summarize what you said at the hearing.
+For example, suppose you state at the hearing that your friend takes you grocery shopping once per month, but you need to use a motorized cart while at the store and can't unload your groceries due to pain.
+The ALJ can't summarize your testimony by saying, "The claimant stated she is able to go grocery shopping."

 Before trying to handle an appeal to the Appeals Council or federal court on your own, consult with an experienced disability attorney to get advice on what mistakes the ALJ might have made in your case.